Wednesday demonstration: Background

 Korean law prohibits demonstrations around foreign embassies.
 It is believed that the local government has intentionally left it alone.
 This statement regarding prohibition around foreign embassies have an issue.
-Article 11 Clause 4 of the Assembly and Demonstration Act of South Korea restricts the protests within 100 meters from the foreign ambassies.
+Article 11 Clause 4 of the Assembly and Demonstration Act of South Korea restricts the protests within 100 meters from the foreign embassies.
 Nonetheless, there are three exceptions.
 One is the case that the protest is not regarding the diplomatic institution nor residence of diplomats.
 Another is when the demonstration is expected not to become a large scale.
 The third is that the demonstration is held on holidays.
 And the demonstration shall not threaten the safety of the diplomatic institution nor its members for all three exceptions.
 The Wednesday protest falls in the second case.
 It always keeps its location on the other side of Japanese embassy without occupying the motorway or opposite side, which is deemed to be small size or medium even at largest.
 In addition, the Japanese embassy moved to a building next to where it used to be, further away from the demonstration spot, in 2015.
 Thus, the location of the protest at present since 2015 is more accurately across the street from former Japanese embassy.